townsste/CS161/README.md

 # CS161
- Intro to Computer Science I in C++
+ INTRO TO COMPUTER SCIENCE I in C++